ChrisGrattoni/partitionoptimizer/README.md

 ### Final Output

 As the algorithm runs, it will append results to the file progress_log.txt.
 You can check this file to watch the progress of the algorithm.
-Because the first generation in this algorithm assigns student to A/B/C/D groups randomly, early generations will have a low fitness score and a limited number of courses that are rated as "In Compliance."
+Because the first generation in this algorithm assigns students to A/B/C/D groups randomly, early generations will have a low fitness score and a limited number of courses that are rated as "In Compliance."
 These early generations are similar to the quality of partitions that a human could generate by hand.
 You should notice a significant jump in the number of "In Compliance" courses for later generations.

 This program will also generate two final reports at the end of the algorithm: student_assignments.csv and course_analysis.csv.
 The student_assignments report is self-explanatory: